Bimatoprost (Into the eye, into the eye)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, have an eye infection, lens problems, or other eye problems (such as iritis or uveitis).
+- Tell your doctor if you are pregnant or breastfeeding, have an eye infection, lens problems, or other eye problems (including iritis or uveitis).

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.